osm-quality/OSM-wikipedia-tag-validator/README.md

 Python script validating Wikipedia tags in OpenStreetMap database by fetching and analysing linked Wikipedia articles.

+Currently code is poorly documented, partially unpublished and not preparaed for reuse.
+If you want it to change - please open an issue on a bug tracker, it will increase chance that I will work on this.

 Dependencies: python 3.5+ and unpublished osm_iterator, wikimedia_connection package, osm_bot_abstraction_layer (TODO: publish osm iterator, wikimedia_connection, osm_bot_abstraction_layer).

 It requires also osm_handling_config package with global_config.py containing some configuration functions.
 (TODO: document it, publish an example)